iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 | grep -e app-version
 ```

-The output includes the version of the application that responded (the `app-version` response header).
-For example:
+The output includes the version of the application that responded (in the `app-version` response header).
+In this example:

 ```
 app-version: wisdom-0